kavitakoli19/JavaInterviewQuestion/InterviewQuestionsRandom.md

 ### Write hashcode and equals methods in java?

+### What is the difference between for and forEach loop in java?
+		**For Loop**						**ForEach**
+ 	- The for loop is a common repetition structure. 		- The foreach loop is a control structure for traversing items in an array or a collection.
+	It helps to iterate through a statement or a set of statements in the program.

+	- A for loop can be used to retrieve a particular set		- The foreach loop cannot be used to retrieve a particular set of elements of elements.

+	-The for loop is used as a general purpose loop.                - The foreach loop is used for arrays and collections.

 ###

 ### 1. StringBuffer is implemented by using synchronized keyword on all methods.